TwilightWingsStudio/GitGetVer/README.md

 ## Building
 I din't put any project files for becase it is really small program.
 You can do it yourself.

+Tested with:
-I used VS2013 to build it on Windows.
+ - VS2013 to build it on Windows.
+ - G++ 4.9.2 to build it on Raspberry Pi.

 ## Running
 To run it GitGetVer executable (or workfolder) should be inside of repository folder.
 The PATH environment variable should contain path to git.exe to be able get data.